This post may contain affiliate links. For more information, please see our affiliate policy.

 This quick and easy how-to for cleaning and deveining shrimp is used by caterers and culinary professionals for a very good reason.
 It always results in gorgeous, luscious shrimp for all your best recipes.

 Why do it?
-Cleaning and shelling prawns and shrimp at home is a great alternative to buying bags of EZ-peel or pre-peeled shrimp.
+Cleaning and shelling prawns and shrimp at home is an excellent alternative to buying bags of EZ-peel or pre-peeled shrimp.
 Chances are you’ll have more sizes to choose from and better quality shrimp for the price.
 In my book, that’s one of the best reasons to do it yourself.

 Is cleaning shrimp really necessary?